Cause of Champaign house fire undetermined

 CHAMPAIGN — The cause of a fire Monday afternoon at a Champaign home remained undetermined, fire officials said.

 The Champaign Fire Department responded at 1:49 p.m.
-Monday to a report from a neighbor about a fire in a single-story home at 1220 Gertrude Ave.
+Monday to a report from a neighbor about a fire in a single-story home in the 1200 block of Gertrude Avenue.

 Two adults were home at the time.
 Nobody was injured, but the home occupants will be displaced due to the damage.